 Since Leadsmarket had a clear goal and a deadline, it was easy to plan.
 The lack of API documentation added moving parts to the project roadmap and the estimate.
 But it‘s always better to have a few blank spots in your project roadmap and the estimate rather than no plan at all.

-In the Leadsmarket case, they provided us enough information to get started, including:
+In the Leadsmarket case, they provided us with enough information to get started, including:

 At the end of the day, software is built by people, so it‘s important to get the right team together.
 Here is how we recommend assembling the dev team for your projects:

 - Firstly, you should have one person responsible for all communication with the dev team.
 It can be the Product Owner, Project Manager, or even your CTO or CEO (depending on your company‘s size and the project‘s importance).
 This person should be across all the project details and communicate with developers on a daily basis, even if it‘s just to say, “Hi, how is it going?”